 It’s normal for men to have anxiety around active surveillance as opposed to immediate and definitive treatment – especially for men who have a family member or friend who has died of the disease.
 When there is a low risk of cancer progression, genetic testing options are also available to help understand if there’s a greater risk.
 If testing shows a high risk of progression – even when the cancer is in the early stage – definitive treatment to remove the cancer may be considered.

 Although there is no absolute consensus on the best way to surveil men with a low progression risk of prostate cancer, PSA screening is recommended every four to six months, followed by an annual biopsy or annual MRI if there is no evidence of PSA progression.
 If a man’s PSA is unstable, surveillance tactics are performed more frequently.

 The bottom line: a PSA is used to screen and monitor for disease and provides important information your physician needs to make sound recommendations for your health.
 Prostate cancer treatment is about shared decision making, and it’s important to talk openly with your physician about risk, including your personal health history, family history of prostate cancer and your expectations for treatment and outcomes.

-If you are in the Chattanooga region and need a primary care physician, visit CHIMemorialMedicalGroup.org.
+If you are in the Chattanooga region, find a a primary care physician at CHIMemorialMedicalGroup.org.